 Student choice is relevant

 You don’t have to dig through a million ideas to find new ways to provide choice to your students appropriately - just ask them!
 A great way to do this is to get to know your students.
 Ask them what they like at the beginning of the year and then pay attention to their strengths and weaknesses as they grow throughout the year.
-This is the best way to ensure that you are providing choices that are appropriate not only to the task, but to your learners.
+This is the best way to ensure that you are providing project choices for students that are appropriate not only to the task, but to your learners.

 Perhaps you give students a survey and learn that a majority of your students watch TED talks.
 Instead of simply assigning a research paper, challenge students to turn their research into a TED talk-style presentation.
 Not only is the task is relevant to their interests, but now they have a framework to help them choose a research topic: what would make an interesting and engaging TED talk?